Kolo-Naukowe-Data-Science-PW/mlops-project/README.md

 ### Branch policies

-We use gitflow workflow for managing git branches.
+We use simplified gitflow workflow for managing git branches.
 If you're not familliar with gitflow please follow [this](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) tutorial.
 Additionally, all PRs are checked by a linting workflow using [flake8](https://flake8.pycqa.org/en/latest/) and [black](https://black.readthedocs.io/en/stable/).

 <img src="img/gitflow.svg">

-### Workflows

-Currently used workflows (github actions):

-- `Lint` for code quality checking, automaticallly triggered for PRs
-- `Provisioning` for environment provisioning, automatically triggered for pushes to _main_ branch